mdolab/pyoptsparse/doc/optimizers/NLPQLP.rst

 by a modified BFGS formula.

 NLPQLP is a proprietary software, which can be obtained `here <https://www.schittkowski.de/numericalsoftware.php>`_.
-The supported version are v4.2.2 and v5.0.3, but other versions may work.
+The supported versions are v4.2.2 and v5.0.3, but other versions may work.

 Options
 -------